joshix/caddybox/README.md

 [![](https://badge.imagelayers.io/joshix/caddy:latest.svg)](https://imagelayers.io/?images=joshix/caddy:latest 'Get your own badge on imagelayers.io')

 This Docker image encapsulates a [*Caddy*](https://caddyserver.com) HTTP server.
-It intends to be minimal, so it is built `FROM` the [*scratch* image](https://hub.docker.com/_/scratch/) and executes a single statically-linked binary.
-It intends to be a drop-in replacement for the role in tutorials often filled by the official [*nginx* image](https://hub.docker.com/_/nginx/), so it includes a tiny `index.html` default landing page, and can be demonstrated without configuration on any docker host by invoking e.g., `docker run -d -P joshix/caddy`.
-It intends to be readily extended, configured, and used as a `FROM` base image, so it stores its two files at conventional paths.
+It is built `FROM` the
+[*scratch* image](https://hub.docker.com/_/scratch/) and executes a single statically-linked binary.
+It includes a tiny `index.html` landing page so that it can be demonstrated without configuration on any docker host by invoking e.g., `docker run -d -P joshix/caddy`.

 The server listens on the container's `EXPOSE`d TCP port #2015 and attempts to fulfill requests with files beneath